 Perhaps the stand-out project of my career was something I directed in the mid 2000s for The Scriptorium: Center for Biblical Antiquities.
 Located on the property of The Holy Land Experience in Orlando, Florida, The Scriptorium is an elaborate museum housing The Van Kampen Collection, one of the largest private collections of ancient biblical scrolls, manuscripts, and artifacts in the world.
 In my time with The Scriptorium, I had a chance to work with some brilliant scholars and doctors of theology.
 I gained a deep appreciation and understanding for the historicity of the artifacts and their contribution to the Christian faith and to the academic community.
 In a quest to untangle matters of my own personal faith, I was also asking an abundance of questions myself.
 You could say the concept for the project developed over several years, culminating in a 2-hour documentary about the Scriptorium and its unique collection, which debuted in 2006 in the park’s gift shops, and was subsequently broadcast in a 60-minute version on various cable networks.
 (The Collection was highlighted in the December 2018 cover story in National Geographic Magazine: “Inside the cloak-and-dagger search for sacred texts.”)

-My favorite novels include Dr. No by Ian Fleming, The Maltese Falcon by Dashiell Hammett, Sense & Sensibility by Jane Austen, The Alchemist by Paulo Coelho, The Far Side of the World by Patrick O’Brian, Candide by Voltaire, Robinson Crusoe by Daniel Defoe, Get Shorty by Elmore Leonard, A Painted House by John Grisham, The Log From The Sea Of Cortez by John Steinbeck, The Old Man And The Sea by Ernest Hemingway, and the Screenplays of screenwriter William Goldman, and the lyrics of celebrated Canadian folksinger Gordon Lightfoot.
+My favorite novels include Dr. No by Ian Fleming, The Maltese Falcon by Dashiell Hammett, Sense & Sensibility by Jane Austen, The Alchemist by Paulo Coelho, The Far Side of the World by Patrick O’Brian, Candide by Voltaire, Robinson Crusoe by Daniel Defoe, Get Shorty by Elmore Leonard, A Painted House by John Grisham, The Log From The Sea Of Cortez by John Steinbeck, The Old Man And The Sea by Ernest Hemingway.
+I also draw influence from the Screenplays of screenwriter William Goldman, and the lyrics of celebrated Canadian folksinger Gordon Lightfoot.